Marry You: Composition

 "Marry You" combines elements of pop, doo-wop and soul.
 The song is composed in the key of F major with a tempo of 145 beats per minute, according to the sheet music at Musicnotes.com.
-It features double hand-claps, echoing church wedding bells and a sing-songy chorus.
+It features double hand-claps, "rushing heartbeat of drums", echoing chiming church wedding bells and a sing-songy chorus.
 Mars's vocal range spans from C_{4} to D_{5}.
 His vocals in the song have been described as "plaintive" and "ach[ing] so gently", while wooing throughout the track.
 The song has been characterized as possessing a "forceful velocity" and an "instantly hummable melody".
 It was further described as "buoyant", "bubbly" and a "Motown marriage track".

 "Marry You" is a "paean to getting tanked and then hitched to a pretty cynical appeal to man's baser behaviours."
 Ultimately a love song, lyrically describes a couple that go to Las Vegas, give up their "capricious impulses" and spontaneously gets married.
-The song became a "classic marriage tune", Lawrence stated the writers meant to imply a "racy kind of idea".
-Critics compared the song to 60's pop and girl groups, to the "spacious drums" of Coldplay, and the "surf pop of The Beach Boys".
+The song became a "classic marriage tune", with Lawrence stating the writers meant to imply a "racy kind of idea".
+Critics compared the song to '60s pop and girl groups, to the "spacious drums" of Coldplay, and the "surf pop of The Beach Boys".